hamlett-neil-ur/housing_price_model/.ipynb_checkpoints/README-checkpoint.md

 The image below illustrates the concept for operations.
 Property buyers on behalf of the fund look listings at below-market prices.
 The spot-market pricing model provides estimates of the "should-cost" price.
 When a below-market price is detected, buyers collect other information and apply it to a total-ownership cost model.
 This feeds a decision framework as whether to invest.

 The model takes a diverse set of attributes about the characteristics of the property.
 Technical details elaborate below.
-It explains between 80% and 90% of the variation in sales price in the Ames, IA market.
+It explains approximately 90% of the variation in sales price in the Ames, IA market.
 It does not handle outliers, exemplified by large-footprint properties in less-expensive neighborhoods.